-Empire Gudgeon (Hypseleotris compressa) Fish Species Profile
+Empire Gudgeon (Hypseleotris compressa) Species Profile & Care Guide

 The Empire Gudgeon is an attractive, hardy fish that can tolerate a wide range of water parameters.
 This fish is relatively peaceful and are not particularly aggressive, so can be kept in good-sized groups.
 However, they are not a typical community fish as it will eat any fish small enough to fit in its mouth, so tiny tankmates are best avoided.